2026-05-29 17:51:40 | EST

-Kennedy Center Legal Ruling - AI adoption, enterprise demand, and software growth trends.
+Kennedy Center Legal Ruling - tracks ongoing Wall Street activity, market momentum, and investor expectations.
 A federal judge has temporarily blocked efforts by former President Donald Trump to rename the John F. Kennedy Center for the Performing Arts or close it for renovations.
 The ruling came in response to a lawsuit led by Rep. Joyce Beatty, who asserted that the institution belongs to the American people, not to any individual.

 Live News